antholeole/home-server/secrets/README.md

-for the rekey secrets, edit with `EDITOR=kak agenix edit secrets/wifi-pass.age`.
+for the rekey secrets, edit with `EDITOR=hx agenix edit secrets/wifi-pass.age`.